bdice/velox/README.md

 ### Using Clang on Linux

-Clang 15 can be additionally installed during the setup step for Ubuntu 22.04/24.04 and CentOS 9 by setting the `USE_CLANG` environment variable prior to running the platform specific setup script.
+Clang 15 can be additionally installed during the setup step for Ubuntu 22.04/24.04 and Rocky Linux 9 by setting the `USE_CLANG` environment variable prior to running the platform specific setup script.
 ```shell
 $ export USE_CLANG=true
 ```